Mandarancio/tag-extractor/README.md

     print(photo)
 ```

-The output for a picture is a dictionary:
+## Data Structure

+The photo and its tags are represented as a dictionary in this form

 ```python
 {
   'id': '32795752924',